 Note that this is a last resort.
 It should only be used if all else fails.

 Testing, Testing, Testing

 After malware removal is complete, it’s time to test your website after your site is ready.
 If you’re confident that the malware doesn’t stay there, you can put your website back online in this process.
 Although you can keep adding new content, be overly sensitive to symptoms, and run a lot of scans.
-If you noticed any of the symptoms above, assume that your website is infected and immediately start the process above.
+If you noticed any of the symptoms above, assume that your website may be infected and immediately start the process above.